 It’s an economic truth, universally acknowledged, that innovation is at the core of most successful businesses.

-This is of course, easier said than done, which is why centres of incubations are so necessary in fostering it.
-Ireland can proudly boast six bio-incubation facilities, 16 Institute of Technology and 30 campus innovation hubs, all contributing to making this country one of the globe’s most exciting places for both research and development, and in which to do business.
+Actually being innovative, however, is easier said than done.
+Which is why centres of incubations are so necessary.
+Ireland can proudly boast nine university incubation centres, six university bio incubation centres and 15 Institute of Technology incubation centres, all contributing to making this country one of the globe’s most exciting places for both research and development, and in which to do business.

 The centre came about via a unique public-private partnership, with six private sector sponsors contributing 75% of the €10 million raised to develop the first two phases of the complex.
 Additional funding for facilities and equipment to accommodate biotechnology start-up companies to the tune of €1.3 million came via Enterprise Ireland and UCD.

 The breadth of the new ventures in motion here is impressively broad: think renewable and wireless energy, medical devices, ITC and biotech, for starters.
-Companies such as Coleface, a trading network built by traders for traders; Endura Technologies, which optimises power delivery and energy distribution; Zeeko, which helps parents and teachers to help children protect themselves online, and 4AM, which builds property portals.
+Companies such as Coleface, a trading network built by traders for traders; Zeeko, which helps parents and teachers to help children protect themselves online, and 4PM, which builds property portals.
 It can also count over 80 companies among its alumni.